codeanticode/eliza/README.md

   * Make sure "Import existing projects" is selected, and click "Next >".
   * Eclipse should find and select the `processing-library-template` automatically, click "Finish".
 1. Rename your Eclipse project.
-  * In the Package Explorer, right-click (ctrl-click) on the folder icon of the `processing-library-template` project, and select Refacator → Rename... from the menu that pops up.
+  * In the Package Explorer, right-click (ctrl-click) on the folder icon of the `processing-library-template` project, and select Refactor → Rename... from the menu that pops up.
   * Give the project the name of your library, and click "OK".

 ### Option B: Downloaded Package